babakziaei/Data-Analysis/SQL Projects/E-Commerce/README_Conversion Funnel Performance.md

-                                     "Conversion Funnel Performance Analysis via SQL Pipeline"
+## "In-depth Analysis of Conversion Funnel Efficacy using SQL Workflow"

-Description: This script meticulously analyzes the effectiveness of our website's conversion funnel by following the user journey from landing on the initial page through to order completion.
-It aims to provide insights into user behavior at each stage of the conversion funnel, identify potential bottlenecks, and suggest areas for improvement.
+Overview: This code provides an exhaustive examination of our website's conversion funnel's efficacy by tracking the user journey from their initial arrival on the page to the completion of an order.
+The objective is to gather insights about user behaviour at every funnel stage, pinpoint potential bottlenecks, and identify areas that could benefit from improvement.

-The analysis unfolds in four sequential steps:
+The process is structured into four consecutive stages:

-Step 1: Session Selection and Pageviews Retrieval: This part of the script selects all pageviews associated with sessions that meet certain criteria, specifically those generated between August 5, 2012, and September 5, 2012, originated from non-branded Google searches.
+Step 1: Session Selection and Pageviews Retrieval: This segment of the code selects all the pageviews related to sessions that fulfill specific criteria.
+Specifically, those sessions that occurred between August 5, 2012, and September 5, 2012, originating from non-branded Google searches.

-Step 2: Funnel Step Identification: Each pageview is classified according to its position in the conversion funnel, from the landing page through to the 'Thank You' page that appears after an order is placed.
+Step 2: Funnel Step Classification: Each pageview is categorized based on its location in the conversion funnel, from the landing page through to the 'Thank You' page displayed post-order completion.

-Step 3: Session-Level Conversion Funnel Construction: A temporary table is created to store the maximum stage of the funnel each session reached.
-This transforms page-level data into a more condensed, session-level view, facilitating subsequent analysis.
+Step 3: Session-Level Conversion Funnel Generation: A temporary table is generated to store the furthest stage each session reached in the funnel.
+This action condenses page-level data into a more compact, session-level perspective, thus facilitating further analysis.

-Step 4: Funnel Performance Evaluation: The final step involves summarizing the session-level data to derive funnel performance metrics.
-This includes the number of sessions reaching each stage and the click-through rate from each stage to the next.
+Step 4: Funnel Performance Assessment: The concluding stage includes summarizing the session-level data to extract funnel performance metrics.
+This encompasses the count of sessions reaching each stage and the click-through rate from one stage to the succeeding one.

-By breaking down the conversion process in such detail, this script provides comprehensive insights into user behavior at each stage of the conversion funnel.
-These insights can guide us in optimizing our website design and improving overall user experience.
+By methodically deconstructing the conversion process, this code provides a comprehensive understanding of user behaviour at every stage of the conversion funnel.
+These insights can guide us in optimizing our website design and enhancing the overall user experience.

 ![image](https://github.com/babakziaei/Data-Analysis/assets/126654048/2d243b71-3dd8-4529-8bcd-e8ae0cbd47f3)